cainebenoy/blockchain-voting-dapp-v3/README.md

 - If the DB insert for the receipt fails, the backend returns `receipt_code: null`.
 The kiosk falls back to showing a truncated transaction hash and instructions to verify manually.
 - Kiosk will poll `/api/lookup-receipt` for a short period (e.g., 60s) after vote submission to discover a late-inserted code.
 - Short codes and lookups are normalized to uppercase.

+## Kiosk Features & Behavior

+### Fingerprint Verification with Retry

+The kiosk implements a user-friendly fingerprint verification process:

+- **First Attempt**: When a voter provides their Aadhaar ID, the kiosk prompts for fingerprint scan
+- **Retry Logic**: If the first scan fails or doesn't match, the voter gets ONE additional attempt
+- **User Feedback**: Clear OLED messages ("Scan Failed - Please try again") and audio beep
+- **Security**: After two failed attempts, the kiosk returns to the idle screen (no indefinite retries)
+- **Reset Option**: Voters can press the START button at any time to return to the beginning

+This retry mechanism reduces false rejections due to scanning issues while maintaining security.

+### Receipt Display

+After submitting a vote to the backend, the kiosk will:

+1. Read `receipt_code` from the `/api/vote` response if present and display it on the OLED.
+2. If `receipt_code` is not returned immediately, the kiosk will poll `/api/lookup-receipt` (with the `tx_hash`) for a short window (default ~60s) to discover a late-inserted code.
+3. If no short code is found within the poll window, the kiosk shows a fallback receipt composed of the truncated transaction hash (e.g., first 10 characters) and instructions to verify on the admin/verify UI.

+Ensure the kiosk can reach the backend (default `http://127.0.0.1:3000` on local deployments).
+If the kiosk is remote, set the backend URL in `kiosk_main.py` or via environment variable.

 ## Database & Supabase notes